runtimeverification/verified-smart-contracts/resources/edsl-notations.md

   #hashedLocation({COMPILER}, idx(map), key1 key2)
 ```
 This notation makes the specification independent of the underlying compilers, enabling it to be reused for differently compiled programs.
-Specifically, `#hashedLocation` is defined as follows, capturing the storage layout schemes of Solidity and Viper.
+Specifically, `#hashedLocation` is defined as follows, capturing the storage layout schemes of Solidity and Vyper.

 ```k
     syntax IntList ::= List{Int, ""}                             [klabel(intList)]